KeyCDN Launches New POP in Helsinki

 fihe.
 The first two letters stand for the country TLD, while the 3rd and 4th letters are for the city.
 You can quickly check the response headers using Chrome DevTools, a speed test tool, or a simple curl command like the one below:

 curl -I https://cdn.keycdn.com/img/logo.svg HTTP/2 200 Server: keycdn-engine Date: Wed, 24 Oct 2018 11:56:45 GMT Content-Type: image/svg+xml Content-Length: 12557 Connection: keep-alive Vary: Accept-Encoding Last-Modified: Mon, 26 Sep 2016 12:15:44 GMT ETag: "57e91170-310d" Expires: Wed, 31 Oct 2018 11:56:45 GMT Cache-Control: max-age=604800 X-Cache: HIT X-Edge-Location: fihe Accept-Ranges: bytes

 Check the Helsinki POP status

 It's extremely important to us that we maintain a 100% uptime rate to ensure that your content is always properly delivered from the nearest POP location.
 If you are experiencing any issues with the new POP in Helsinki, check our status page to verify if we are performing any scheduled maintenance or open a support request with us directly.

 As our network continues to grow, our customers will continue to experience faster load times globally.
-We’re happy to have established a solid presence in a new country and plan on continuing to expand in both Europe as well as other regions around the globe.
-If you’re curious about where we plan to add a POP next, check our current network page for a list of both active and planned edge server locations.
-Alternatively, If you would like to request a POP in a certain location or a new feature please let us know on our feature requests community page and stay tuned for more exciting announcements.
+We're happy to have established a solid presence in a new country and plan on continuing to expand in both Europe as well as other regions around the globe.
+If you're curious about where we plan to add a POP next, check our network for a list of both active and planned edge server locations.
+Alternatively, If you would like to request a POP in a certain location or a new feature please let us know.
 Happy content delivery!